Divide and Confer: Aggregating Information without Verification: Abstract

 \section{Abstract}

-We examine receiver-optimal mechanisms for aggregating information divided across many biased senders.
-Each sender privately observes an unconditionally independent signal about an unknown state, so no sender can verify another\textquoteright s report.
-A receiver makes a binary accept/reject decision that determines the players' payoffs via the state.
-When information is divided across a small population, and bias is low, the receiver-optimal mechanism coincides with the sender-preferred allocation, and can be implemented by letting senders \emph{confer} privately before reporting.
-However, for larger populations, the receiver can benefit from the informational \emph{divide}.
-We introduce a novel \emph{incentive-compatibility-in-the-large} approach to solve the high-dimensional mechanism design problem for the large-population limit.
-Using this, we show that optimal mechanisms converge to one that depends only on the accept payoff and punishes excessive consensus in the direction of the common bias.
-These surplus burning punishments lead to payoffs that are bounded away from the first-best.
+We study mechanisms for aggregating information divided across a large population of biased senders.
+Each sender privately observes an unconditionally independent signal about an unknown state, so no sender's report can be verified against another\textquoteright s.
+A receiver makes a binary accept/reject decision whose payoffs depend on the state.
+Even though cross-verification is impossible, we show the receiver can benefit from informational division.
+We introduce a novel \emph{incentive-compatibility-in-the-large} approach that studies optimal design via the large-population limit.
+For fixed population size, optimal mechanisms are in general complex.
+However, we show that in the limit they converge to a simple mechanism that depends only on the payoff from acceptance, and punishes excessive consensus in the direction of the common bias.
+These surplus burning punishments yield payoffs bounded away from the first best; the resulting inefficiency demonstrates how our concept of informational division is distinct from standard models of information in large populations.